Business Day TV talks to Nick Kunze from Sanlam Private Wealth

-From November, the retailer will not offer any plastic bags at its Steenberg store in Cape Town, with customers having the choice of either bringing their own bags or paying R5.50 for a reusable bag.
+From November, Woolworths will not offer any plastic bags at its Steenberg store in Cape Town, with customers having the choice of either bringing their own bags or paying R5.50 for a reusable bag.

 “When you consider that Woolworths currently sells about 140-million plastic bags a year, which is between six to seven tons of plastic, helping consumers choose reusable bags will make a significant impact on reducing pla...